saint11/DeadWeight/source/index.md

 Let's start by creating your character, don't worry too much about the rule system for now, just follow the steps from this chapter and choose what you think sounds more exciting.
 If you really want to know the rules before doing this, you can skip ahead and come back after you learned the rules.

 Every character starts their life with **1 insight point**.
 For now **insight points** can be used to re-roll one or both dice of a life path roll, some life paths will give you more insight, later in the game insight will be used to level up your character.
-When you complete the last step of your character, you can "move" one **attribute score point** from one of your **highest scores** to another for each insight point you have left.
 When playing with a group, if your character has the same **life path** as another character in your party, you may, only once, roll again without spending insight.

+When you complete the last step of your character, you can immediately spend any insight you have left, without even placing it in the character sheet.
+That is recommended, since you can only earn a limited amount of insight during the whole lifetime of your character.
+You can see how to spend insight in the [playing the game](./game.html#character-progression) book.

 Each step will add and remove **attribute points**, **equipment**, and other things to your character.
 Place them in the appropriate place in your character sheet.